liran358/VFFinterp/README.md

 # VFFinterp
-Tips: Full Name is Videos Forged by Frame Interpolation
+Videos Forged by Frame Interpolation

 This is a large-scale, high-quality video dataset, VFFinterp.
 This dataset contains two types of video clips, in which one is naturally captured by camera, and another is forged by temporal frame interpolation algorithm.